danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 A painted picnic table is in TLoBL.
 The table is a supporter.
 The table is enterable.
 The description is "It's a well-maintained picnic table painted in a bright, childish, civic style, depicting a crude sun with huge yellow beams bathing jagged pine trees in their light.".
 Understand "table/sun/beams/trees" or "pine trees" as the painted picnic table.
 Instead of looking under the table, say "The grass underneath is getting a bit brown."
+Grass is scenery in TLoBL.
+The description of the grass is "It's grassy.
+And brownish."
 Instead of entering the table:
 	say "You ease onto one of the table's benches.";
 	now the player is in the table;